FOR THE JOY OF PLAYING AND THE LOVE OF LEARNING

-At Music House all our teachers are highly qualified and approved, vetted to our exacting standards and are DBS checked.
+All our teachers are highly qualified and approved, vetted to our exacting standards and are DBS checked.

 Matthew teaches piano, singing and music theory at Music House.

-Matthew also teaches privately and in several regional schools as well as being an accompanist for exams, recitals, choirs and the Heritage Masterworks Chorale.
+He is an accompanist for exams, recitals, choirs and the Heritage Masterworks Chorale.

 In addition, Matthew is an organist and choral conductor, working as Director of Music at St Martin’s Church in Potternewton and as Musical Director of Horsforth Choral Society, the Pudsey Consort and the Chapel Choir at Leeds Trinity University.
-Matthew Lazenby read music at the University of Leeds and now pursues a career in musical education in the city.

 Sean hopes each pupil will achieve their potential whilst developing a deeper understanding and passion for music.